0xPolygon/zkevm-data-streamer/README.md

 Command format sent by the client:
 >u64 command = 5
 >u64 streamType // e.g. 1:Sequencer
->u32 bookmarkLength // Length of bookmark
+>u32 bookmarkLength // Length of bookmark (Max bookmark length value is 16)
 >u8[] bookmark

-If streaming already started terminates the connection.
+If streaming already started or `bookmarkLength` exceeds the maximum length, terminates the connection.

 ### RESULT FORMAT (ResultEntry)
 Remember that all these TCP commands firstly return a response in the following detailed format: